DrPintoThe2nd/Cayo_X/README.md

 bash asereadcounter/rename_asereadcounter.sh

-snakemake --use-conda -np -s Snakefile_skewed_variants.py
+snakemake --use-conda -np -s Snakefile_skewed_variants.py #dry-run, see 'Snakemake_skewed_variants.sbatch' for example script for your machine

 #edit this path in-line for your machine